 DELIVERING DOCUMENTS ELECTRONICALLY.

 With the ongoing Coronavirus pandemic, more businesses are communicating with clients electronically.
-But what are your options when you need to supply
+But what are your options when you need to supply or sign documents?

 Financial professionals must give their clients certain documents, including:

 - Financial Service Guides;

 These are usually given as hard copies or occasionally emailed.
 Now that remote working is the norm, companies need to deliver documents electronically.